Volunteering: Student Undergraduate Research Council (SURC)

 - Working as a team to develop, strengthen, and expand undergraduate research awareness at UCF.

 Council members should expect to spend approximately 10 hours per month, including evenings and occasional weekend events, working on SURC events and supporting the Office of Undergraduate Research.
-SURC members’ term of service on the Council begins with Orientation, on May 16, 2021.
+SURC members’ term of service on the Council begins with Orientation in May 2022.